mattsherwood87/CoNNECT/docs/source/3.	Open-Source Neuro-Processing Software/freesurfer.rst

 3.2.2.
 Common Functions
 i.	recon-all
 Main freesurfer command to begin the cortical reconstruction process.
 The entire process takes 12-24hrs to complete.
-Preferred command line arguments are provided in Table 3.
+Preferred command line arguments are provided in Table 3. ii.	freeview
+The volume and surface viewer to assess quality of cortical reconstruction.